 Calling off the Lynch mob

-Some of my favorite investments -- and, I bet, many of yours -- have been companies that grew in popularity after they camped out in your portfolio.
-I bought TiVo
+Some of my favorite investments -- and many of yours, I bet -- have been companies that grew in popularity after they camped out in your portfolio.
+I bought Cedar Fair

 Zig before they even think of zagging

 As a member of the Rule Breakers newsletter team, I try to spot emerging trends early, to profit from being early to the party.
 David Gardner's newsletter is all about buying what they do not know.